rizac/stream2segment/README.md

 ### Runt tests

-Stream2segment has been highly tested (current test coverage is above 90%) on Python version >= 3.5+ ~~and 2.7~~ (as of 2020, support for Python2 is discontinued).
-Although automatic continuous integration (CI) systems are not in place, we do our best to regularly tests under new Python versions, when available.
+Stream2segment has been highly tested (current test coverage is above 90%) on Python version >= 3.5+.
+Although automatic continuous integration (CI) systems are not in place, we do our best to regularly tests under new Python and package versions.
 Remember that tests are time consuming (some minutes currently).
 Here some examples depending on your needs:

 ```